-Sunday is my relax day, but there’s a difference between a relax day and a flare day.
-A flare day requires a little more TLC, and a few special items.
+When possible I try to take Sunday off to simply relax.
+There’s a difference between a relax day and a flare day.
+Relax days are taken intentionally in hopes of avoiding flares.
+Flare days require a little more TLC, and a few special items.

 My Flare Survival Kit includes: